philipbry/RazerAutoPollingRate/README.md

-# Razer HyperPolling Dongle auto polling rate changer
+# Automatic Razer HyperPolling Dongle polling rate changer
 ## An electron tray application to automatically lower polling rate to save battery

 Credits to these repos, used for orientation and for the razer driver documentation: